bkayser/thrift-versioning-doc/readme.md

 ### Binary Backward Incompatible Changes

 The following changes require all clients to update their stubs to the latest versions generated.
 Clients connecting with older versions of the stubs will get exceptions on their method invocations.

-* Removing or renaming an interface method
+* Removing or renaming a method
 * Removing a struct definition
-* Removing a field from a struct
-* Renaming a method
 * Changing the declared type of a return value, or changing it to void
 * Adding an exception to a method signature

 ## Running the Examples

 You can see examples of the compatible changes listed above in a sample thrift service called the `AIS::Accounts` service.

 There are three different versions of this service:

 * 1.0.0: The first version
 * 1.0.1: The second version with changes that are source compatible with clients written with the V1 stubs
 * 1.1.0: The third version with additional changes that are binary compatible but not source compativle with V1 clients.
+* 2.0.0: Major version which is not compatible with 1.* clients.

+You can run the [server](examples/server.rb) as a rack application.
+The server implements versions 1.1.0 and 2.0.0 as distinct rack applications on separate endpoints.

-You can run a server daemon and a sample client with the [server runner](examples/server.rb) and [client runner](examples/client.rb) ruby files.
-Both these scripts take a single command line argument, the version of the interface to use: v1, v2, or v3.
-To demonstrate binary compatibility, you can run each of the client versions against the server v3 version.
+You can a sample client with the [client runner](examples/client.rb) ruby script.
+It take a single command line argument, the version of the interface to use: 1.0.0, 1.0.1, 1.1.0, or 2.0.0.
+To demonstrate binary compatibility, the 1.* versions of the client all connect to the local 1.1.0 server stood up by the server rack app.
+When you run the 2.0.0 version of the client it connects to the 2.0.0 endpoint in the rack app.

 First install the required gems: